wednus/hana/README.md

 -------------
 This repository contains the demo projects for the SDK of HackIoT Hana.

-IMPORTANT: The project code here assumes the target SBC's specific H/W (e.g. RPi+Hana) and S/W environment prepared as docker images.
-All docker images introduced here are freely available as well.
+IMPORTANT: The project code here assumes the target SBC's specific H/W (e.g. RPi + Hana) and S/W environment prepared as docker images, and all the images introduced here are freely available.

 About Hana
 ------------------